bnb/awesome-hyper/README.md

 * [hyperterm-lastpass](https://www.npmjs.com/package/hyperterm-lastpass) - Lastpass plugin for autofilling passwords in HyperTerm.
 * [hyperterm-dibdabs](https://www.npmjs.com/package/hyperterm-dibdabs) - Unique colored dot on the left of the tab is added for quick identification of commonly used tabs based on its title.
 * [hyperterm-tabs](https://www.npmjs.com/package/hyperterm-tabs) - Rearrange tabs by drag&dropping them
+* [hyperterm-cursor](https://www.npmjs.com/package/hyperterm-cursor) - Allows seeing the char behind your cursor by a color difference.
 * Know of another Hyperterm package?
 [Help add it!](https://github.com/bnb/awesome-hyperterm/issues/new)

 # Themes